AT89/thurtain/README.md

 It's of course best played with 2 different people, but you can test the functionality by opening the same page in two separate windows/tabs on your browser.

+*NOTE: Game only tested to be working on latest versions of Firefox and Chrome.
+Also, haven't yet implemented the separate leaderboard, rules, and testing pages.*

 ## Game Features
 * Simple login system
     - Used to record player statistics to provide all-time stats, as well as heads-up statistics between any two players
 * Live chat on the side (just won and want to rub it in their face? go for it!)
 * Ability to drag and sort your hand as you please
+* Viewer-Mode: Anyone that's connected but not playing will automatically see the game in real-time.

 ## Technical Specs